D.M. Choral Conducting, University of Michigan

 Bachelor of Music, Duke University

-Dr. Mark Marotto is the Director of Choral Activities and Associate Professor of Music at Lone Star College–Montgomery where he heads the choral-vocal area, conducts the Chamber Singers and Concert Choir and teaches musicianship.
+Dr. Mark Marotto is the Director of Choral Activities at Lone Star College-Montgomery where he heads the choral-vocal area, conducts the Chamber Singers and Concert Choir and teaches musicianship.
 Previously, Dr. Marotto led the choral programs at Eastern Michigan University as well as Rowan University in Glassboro, NJ.

 Dr. Marotto completed his doctorate in choral conducting at the University of Michigan under Jerry Blackstone.
-He also holds a master’s degree in orchestral conducting from the National Music University of Bucharest, Romania and a bachelor’s in music (summa cum laude) from Duke University.
+He also holds a masterís degree in orchestral conducting from the National Music University of Bucharest, Romania and a bachelorís in music, summa cum laude, from Duke University.
 He has worked with a number of prominent conductors, among them Helmuth Rilling, Christopher Hogwood, Kurt Masur and George Pehlivanian.